-Once the Call Committee has selected and presented a candidate to the Congregation Council, the Call Committee will notify the Office of the Bishop.
+Once the Call Committee has selected and presented a candidate to the Congregation Council, the Office of the Bishop will be notified.
 The Office of the Bishop will then send a call packet to the president of the congregation.
-This packet will include information and forms on compensation and benefits and other document related to the Call.
+This packet may include information and forms on compensation and benefits and other documents related to the Call.